 - There are two types of broadheads.

-- Fixed head are usually consisted of 4 blades that remain stagnant.
+- The fixed head usually consist of 4 blades that remain stagnant.

 - The mechanical ones stay stagnant through the flight but after they hit the target they will “open” in several ways.

 In a two cam bow, cables are attached to the two cams and work along with them during the shooting process.

 - The cable guard is located on the riser sometimes on the lower half but at the majority of the times in the upper half.